ErikBoesen/gimp-web/content/news/2017-08-22 GIMP 2.9.6 Released/index.md

 and CIE LAB color spaces are finding more use in GIMP now.

-Color dialogs now have an LCH color selector that, in due time, will most likely replace outdated HSV selector for reasons outlined in [this article](http://ninedegreesbelow.com/photography/determine-image-tonality-and-palette-part-1.html).
+Color dialogs now have an LCH color selector that, in due time, will most likely replace outdated HSV selector for reasons outlined by Elle in [this article](http://ninedegreesbelow.com/photography/determine-image-tonality-and-palette-part-1.html).
 The LCH selector also supports gamut checking.